tedchain/tedchain-technology/README.md

 The alias editor lets you configure :ref:`aliases <aliases>` for specific paths.
 After an alias has been set, it is possible to send funds to the alias directly using the ``@`` prefix.
 The wallet will automatically resolve the alias.

-.. note:: In the default permission layout, aliases can only be modified by an administrator.
+Note: In the default permission layout, aliases can only be modified by an administrator.

 Tedchain Server Docker deployment
 ==================================